arch-cl0wn/Stimmate/README.md

 We plan to integrate WearOS smartwatch capabilities into our app, allowing users to track stims more accurately on-the-go.
 This integration will improve stim recommendations and reporting accuracy while providing a seamless user experience.

+## Technical Components

+-Frontend: React-based user interface for easy interaction and visually appealing designs.
+-Backend: MongoDB database for fast retrievals and large user base compatibility.
+-Websocket: Socket.IO enables quick message transmission for the chat interface.
+-Technologies: TFRS ranking system for recommendations, TensorFlow.js's Universal Encoder for NLP tasks, WearOS for smartwatch integration, and GCP's Vertex AI (text-bison@001) for an adaptive user interface.
+-Tools: Google Colab for model development, GCP's Vertex AI Platform for training, and Google Forms for data collection.
+Deployment: Google cloud run for hassle-free scaling of the app

 ## Requirements